SimpleValue/gcloud-datomic-s3-backup/README.md

 - As alternative the container should mount a volume to the `/backup` folder, so that the data survive a container restart.
 While `gsutil rsync` is used to synchronize the data to Google Cloud Storage.

+## ToDo

+- `gsutil rsync` lists all entries of the source and the destination folder.
+Check how many Google Cloud Storage API calls are done for a Datomic backup of around 1 million segment files.

+- A custom copy process for Google Cloud Storage could leverage the fact that the segment files are immutable and use squuids.
+The later have a time-based portion, which would allow to do way less checks to find out the segment files, that are new and must be uploaded to Cloud Storage.